-The Fall of Australopithecus sediba: Controversy and the Quest for Glory Cloud Claims of Human Ancestry
+The Fall of Australopithecus sediba: Controversy and Doubt Cloud Claims of Human Ancestry

 This past April, six papers examining the morphology of Au. sediba were published in Science -- all touting sediba, and none questioning it.
-The upshot of these papers -- in which Berger is a co-author on every single one -- is explained by Ann Gibbons, also writing in Science: "Berger argues that Au. sediba could be the long-sought species that gave rise to Homo."
+The upshot of these papers is explained by Ann Gibbons, also writing in Science: "Berger argues that Au. sediba could be the long-sought species that gave rise to Homo."
 She then immediately observes: "Few paleoanthropologists agree."

 This corroborates what the New York Times has been telling us in reporting on sediba over the past couple of years: